Gnomeslayer/battlemetrics/README.md

 # Battlemetrics API Wrapper

 This repository provides a Python wrapper for the Battlemetrics API, allowing users to easily access and interact with Battlemetrics data.

+# Disclaimer
+Please note that I am an individual member of the community and not affiliated with Battlemetrics.
+The resources provided here are developed to facilitate the usage of the Battlemetrics API but come with no official endorsement or sponsorship from Battlemetrics.

+It's important to understand that any actions you take using these resources are solely your responsibility.
+I am not liable for any damage or consequences that may occur to your server or account.
+Please exercise caution and ensure that you follow best practices when using the API.

 ## Getting Started